Apple M1 and M2 chips – Scarily fast

-The M1 chip was the first-ever chip designed specifically for Mac, and boasts innovative 5-nanometer process technology, and 16 billion transistors that deliver dramatically improved efficiency and unmatched performance.
+The M1 and M2 chips are designed specifically for Mac, and boast innovative 5-nanometer process technology, and 16 and 20 billion transistors respectively, which deliver dramatically improved efficiency and unmatched performance.

 The M1 chip was the first to integrate the 8-core CPU and up to 8-core GPU, resulting in 3.5x faster CPU performance, 15x faster machine learning, and up to 6x increase in GPU performance, and 2x longer battery life than the previous Mac generation with the latest PC laptop processors!